Print version Current manual (older manuals) Reference Sheet Configuration options & accessories

 The oxygen sensor is our field-proven SBE 63 Optical Dissolved Oxygen sensor.

-The optional strain-gauge pressure sensor is available in eight ranges from 0 - 20 meters to 0 - 7000 meters.
+The optional strain-gauge pressure sensor is available in eight ranges, to a maximum depth of 7000 meters.
 Compensation of the temperature influence on pressure is performed by the MicroCAT's CPU.

 The integral pump runs each time the MicroCAT samples, providing the following advantages: